By Tessa Eskin

 Across the world, there exist over 180 species of mushrooms that naturally produce psilocybin – the ingredient that makes some mushrooms ‘magic’.
 Scientists believe this to be a defense strategy, dampening the appetite of ants before they eat through the entire mushroom.
 But when ingested by humans, psilocybin has a much more interesting effect.
 For thousands of years, these mushrooms have been used in religious ritual to induce an altered state of consciousness or mystical experience.

 These unearthly mushrooms chemically alter perception, thought, and emotions, inducing a sense of profound unity, bliss, and decentralization of ego.
+Which is why many people grow magic mushrooms where it’s legal to do so.
 Many experience deep insights brought on by a fresh perspective on their internal and external world.
 Psilocybin appears to gives the brain a full-on makeover, a psychological reset that can prompt positive life changes.
 It has been used to this effect throughout human history by shamans and priests under the veil of religious mystery.
 Long before the west had even developed the concept of human psychology, our ancestors were conducting group therapy, assisted by natural psychedelics.

 Psilocybin American History